holydiver71/kollector-scum/add-release.md

 *This plan will be updated as development progresses and new requirements are identified.*

 **Plan Created**: October 18, 2025
-**Last Updated**: October 19, 2025
+**Last Updated**: November 15, 2025
-**Status**: Phase 2 Complete - Backend API with Discogs integration fully implemented and tested.
-Ready for Phase 3 (Frontend development) or Phase 2.3 (MusicRelease creation enhancements).
+**Status**: Phase 4 (Sections 4.1-4.4) Complete ✅ - Discogs frontend integration with search, results, preview, and tabbed interface implemented